Pamir Energyâ€™s cross-border energy programme in Bashor, Afghan Badakhshan

 The Aga Khan Fund for Economic Development (AKFED) is an international development agency dedicated to promoting entrepreneurship and building economically sound enterprises in the developing world.
 AKFED focuses on building enterprises in parts of the world that lack sufficient foreign direct investment.
 It also makes bold but calculated investments in situations that are fragile and complex.

-AKFED operates as a network of affiliates with more than 90 separate project companies employing over 47,000 people, with revenues of US$ 3.5 billion in 2013.
+AKFED operates as a network of affiliates with over 70 separate project companies employing over 47,000 people, with revenues of US$ 3.5 billion in 2013.
 The Fund is active in 17 countries in the developing world: Afghanistan, Bangladesh, Burkina Faso, Burundi, the Democratic Republic of the Congo, India, Ivory Coast, Kenya, Kyrgyz Republic, Mali, Mozambique, Pakistan, Senegal, Syria, Tajikistan, Tanzania and Uganda.

 Azito Energie inaugure la premiĂ¨re centrale Ă cycle combinĂ© de CĂ´te dâ€™Ivoire